 If numbers are actually capable of provoking emotion, it is staggering to imagine that Brazil had received some 4 million Africans, 40% of the slaves shipped to the Americas between teh 16th and the 19th centuries.
 But, like most people — I suspect — I don’t know what a million looks like, what it feels like, or what I should do with it.
 Even 388,000 — the number of Africans sent to the United States over the same period — is too big for me to imagine.
 But as I looked at the site of the Valongo Wharf, I realized that, although it was not the only slave market in Brazil, its handling of 60% of the slave traffic over the years would make the it the largest of its kind — at any time, anywhere.

 But since, as humans, we are able to muster more empathy for individual suffering than for millions, much less for those on the other side of globe or distanced by centuries, I do not believe numbers are capable of provoking more emotion that words.
 That is why having read Homegoing by Ghanaian-American novelist Yaa Gyasi made the visit to Little Africa come alive, although the setting of her novel does not take place in Brazil.
-It might have been the fact that archaeologists encountered artifacts, amulets, when uncovering the site of the Valongo Wharf that immediately reminded me of how one particular amulet in the novel had travelled with a girl across continents and across time, from an Asante village on Africa’s Gold Coast during the colonization all the way to contemporary American high school.
+It might have been the fact that archaeologists encountered artifacts and amulets, when uncovering the site of the Valongo Wharf, which immediately immediately reminded me of how one particular amulet in the novel had travelled with a girl across continents and across time, from an Asante village on Africa’s Gold Coast during the colonization all the way to contemporary American high school.
 This young writer ambitiously strung the stories of a family across seven generations of two sisters like beads on the amulet, each accounting for the stories of an evil betrayal in a colonial African village, of a treacherous bondage and torture as a slave in an alien world, of the injustice of indenture, of a false-freedom in Harlem, New York, and of how prejudice manifests in America today.
 The sheer scope of the book makes it more than just the story of chattel slavery.
-Homegoing is a complete portrait of individuals before and after the heinous crime against humanity, one that I had thought I had understood from history class.
+Homegoing is a complete portrait of individuals, generations before and after the heinous crime against humanity, one that I had thought I had understood from history class.

 Because such classes revealed only a sanitized history of distant facts and figures, devoid of the power of literature to turn history into a story that becomes a part of you, giving you personal experience, as if a witness— without which, my visit to a place like the Valongo Wharf might have been lost.
 Although not the only story of the African Holocaust to do so, Homegoing was the novel that touched me, teaching me not only how the wound that is chattel slavery had been inflicted, but how it has been left open, effecting people until today in ways I had not imagined.